Masonavic/WearablesProject/CodeBook.md

 The final output variable `MeanStdSummary` is a data frame containing 68 columns.
 The first two are "Subject" and "Activity," the subject index and activity description, respectively.
-The following 66 columns consist of the mean() and std() components of the data described below.
+The following 66 columns consist of averages of the mean() and std() components of the data described below.

 *The Following Quoted from Dataset*